tschoffelen/todo-chrome-extensions/README.md

 You can build ZIP files by running `yarn build` in the root directory, or in each of the individual packages.

+There is a `yarn dev` to auto rebuild as you develop.

 ## Deployment